kamranvat/colorset-generator/README.md

 ## Known Issues

-This is a tool I only built because I needed it one single time.
+This tool has been built for a single, specific use-case.
 - The script requires specific input, and any deviation may result in unexpected behavior.
 - Limited testing has been performed, and there may be undiscovered issues.